AdobeDocs/advertising.en/help/search-social-commerce/tracking/itp-conversion-mapping-tag.md

     * you replace `{AMO User ID}` with the unique user ID for your Search, Social, & Commerce account.

-If you don't know the value of your organization ID or your Search, Social, & Commerce user ID, then ask your Adobe Account Manager.
+If you don't know the value of your organization ID or your Search, Social, & Commerce user ID, then ask your Adobe Account Team.

 ### Examples